 From Compromise to Connection

-As a parent, I went from compromise to connection with my adopted son.
+As a parent, I went from chaos to connection with my adopted son.
 When I brought him home from the hospital, I was under the naïve impression that because he was never in the welfare system he would have minimal difficulties adjusting to his new life.
 I believed that my husband and I could provide him with a safe, loving home and offer him ALL the tools he needed to conquer the world.
 Boy was I wrong!

 My son began struggling daily within the first couple of years.
 At that time, I attributed his behavior to the transition of me becoming a stay-at-home mom to two children (an infant and a three-year-old) while my older two were off to school during the day.
 However, the days continued to get harder and harder and I began to realize it wasn’t just him that was struggling, I was struggling too.